Morten158/mdi/README.md

 ## Note

--This library was built as a part of a C# assigment at school, in hindsight a lot of things could have been done differently.
+- This library was built as a part of a C# assigment at school, in hindsight a lot of things could have been done differently.

 ## Example